 Rex: That's right.
 Your armor.
 It's shiny and new...

 [Rex puts his hand on the chest area of Echo's armor]

 Rex: ...just like you.

-But under the cover of a meteor shower, a squad of Separatist commando droids lands near the lonely outpost and attacks, with only Hevy, Fives, and Echo being able to escape with their lives (losing squadmate Cutup to one of the giant Rishi eels).
-As Cody and Rex arrive at the base, their suspicions raised by a commando droid doing a poor impression of a clone over the comm channel, they and the three "shinies" have to warn the Republic about an incoming Separatist invasion before it's too late.
+But under the cover of a meteor shower, a squad of Separatist commando droids lands near the lonely outpost and attacks, with only Hevy, Fives, and Echo being able to escape with their lives (they lost their squad mate Cutup to one of the giant Rishi eels).
+As Cody and Rex arrive at the outpost, their suspicions raised by a commando droid doing a poor impression of a clone over the comm channel, they and the three "shinies" have to warn the Republic about an incoming Separatist invasion before it's too late.

 - Air-Vent Passageway: Hevy, Fives, Echo, and Cutup escape from the Rishi moon outpost this way during the initial attack.
 The same vent is again used as an exit near the end of the episode when the clone troopers are planning to blow the base up.

 - Alien Blood: The Rishi eels have dark blue blood, which Rex marks Echo's armor with.